telent/nixwrt/README.md

 ## The Nix Package Collection

-As of March 2021 it has been tested with nixpkgs master git rev ad47284f8b01f, which at the time of writing was the latest commit on nixos-unstable to have built on Hydra.
+As of October 2021 it has most recently been built nixpkgs master git rev 2deb07f3ac4, which at that time was the latest commit on nixos-unstable to have built on Hydra.
 If you're using a later or earlier version, your mileage may vary.

+To upgrade/downgrade the revision of nixpkgs that we build against, edit the definition of `nixpkgsTarball` in nixwrt/default.nix

 ## a Nixpkgs overlay